Differentiating $L_\infty$ groupoids: Representability of the tangent functor

 Here $\epsilon_i$'s all have degree -1, thus they anti-commute.
 The map $\sigma_i$ corresponds to degeneracies of $D^{l}$ restricted to $\star \times D^{l-1}$ for $l=k, k-1$.
 As a consequence, we have one more $\sigma_i: T[1]^kM /T[k]M\to T[1]^{k-1}M$ than we would have simply took $T[1]^k M= \Hom(D^k, M)$ and $T[1]^{k-1} M =\Hom(D^{k-1}, M)$ and understood $\sigma_i$ comes from $(s^D_i)^*$ on the level $k-2$ in \eqref{eq:pair-D}.
 In fact, the maps $\sigma_1,...,\sigma_{k-1}$ correspond to the usual degeneracies $(s^D_0)^*,...,(s^D_{k-2})^*$ if we take $T[1]^k M= \Hom(D^k, M) $ and $T[1]^{k-1} M =\Hom(D^{k-1}, M) $, and the map $\sigma_0$, corresponds to the inclusion $D^{k-1}\to \star \times D^{k-1}\to D^k$.\\

 Now we prove the key Lemma of this subsection.
-It is also the key step repairing the mistake in Li's Lemma 8.23.
-The proof is a long and fine combinatorical demonstration.
-Thus we break it down into three observations to make the complex proof easier to understand and follow.
+It is also the key step in repairing the mistake in Li's Lemma 8.23.
+The proof is a long and fine combinatorial demonstration.
+Thus, we break it down into three observations to make the complex proof easier to understand and follow.

 \begin{lemma} The N-manifold $T[1]^kM/T[k]M$ is the limit of the above family of diagrams \eqref{diag:A} in the category $\NMfd$.
 Moreover, the natural map $(\sigma_0, \dots, \sigma_{k-1}): T[1]^kM/T[k]M \to (T[1]^{k-1}M)^{[k-1]}$ is a strict embedding with respect to splittings determined by a chosen connection on $TM$. \end{lemma} \begin{proof} Upon fixing a connection on $TM$, we can view these diagrams as diagrams in the category of $\Z^{<0}$-graded vector bundles and show that there is a limit there.
 We have a similar splitting of $T[1]^l M$ by $T^l$ as in \eqref{eq:T-k}, but as here we are taking $\Hom(\star \times D^l, M)$ instead of $\Hom( D^l, M)$ directly as therein, the indices are shifted by 1.
 That is, here $T[1]^l M$ has a splitting by $\oplus_{i=1}^{l}\tilde{T}^l_{-i}$ with